Azure/azure-sdk-for-java/sdk/communication/azure-communication-identity/README.md

     .buildClient();
 ```

+### Connection String Authentication
 Alternatively, you can provide the entire connection string using the connectionString() function instead of providing the endpoint and access key.
 <!-- embedme ./src/samples/java/com/azure/communication/identity/ReadmeSamples.java#L50-L56 -->
 ```java
 // Your can find your connection string from your resource in the Azure Portal